 8. The AUASB requests comments on all matters relating to the IAASB ED, but specifically in relation to the IAASB Exposure Draft2 questions at Attachment 1 by 14 August 2023.
-Stakeholders' responses to these questions will be used to inform the AUASB in their formal response to the IAASB due by 24 August 2023.
-Additionally, responses will be used in AUASB deliberations regarding the issuance of the final Australian standard, including
+Stakeholders' responses to these questions will be used to inform the AUASB in their formal response to the IAASB.
+Additionally, responses will be used in AUASB deliberations regarding the issuance of the final Australian standard, including assessing compelling

-Refer to paragraphs 23-24 for an explanation of compelling reasons.
+Refer to paragraphs 22-23 for an explanation of compelling reasons.